kartik1112/kartik-portfolio-react/README.md

     ```
 3. Install the dependencies:
     ```sh
-    npm install
+    npm install or npm i
     ```

 ## Usage

 1. Start the development server:
     ```sh
-    npm start
+    npm run dev
     ```
-2. Open your browser and navigate to `http://localhost:3000` to view the website.
+2. Open your browser and navigate to `http://localhost:5173` to view the website.

 ## Features

 - Responsive design
-- Project showcase
-- Skills and experiences section
-- Contact form
+- React | JavaScript | Web Development

 ## License